Supporting Olompali State Historic Park since 1982.

 Bring Your Class or Group for a Tour

 Olompali volunteer docent led tours are available to school and tour groups on Fridays by reservation.
 Please contact Diane Einstein at 707-762-9715 or e-mail firstname.lastname@example.org for more information.

 Help Bring History to Life

 Interested in helping maintain the recreated Coast Miwok Village at Olompali?
 How about putting your gardening skills to work in the Native Plant Garden?
 Come on out the second Sunday of each month 10 a.m. to 2 p.m. to participate.
 Gardening Tools and Refreshments provided, along with lots of self satisfaction.

-With the State of California unable to fully fund its parks, we're asking for your help.
-Donations from individual and corporate supporters help us maintain and operate Olompali and make needed capital improvements.
+However, with the State of California unable to fully fund its parks, we need your help.
+Donations from individual and corporate supporters augment the state's efforts and help make needed capital improvements.
 To make a tax-deductible donation, click the button below.

 We're always seeking volunteers, for everything from staffing our Visitors Center to patrolling trails.
 Click here to learn about all the opportunities--and how you can join our volunteer team.

 Sponsorship --$100 or more.

 Bats What We're Talkin' About

 Hundreds Turn Out